Preemployment Screening and Testing: District of Columbia

 - Employers face restrictions, though, in testing prospective employees for marijuana use.
 See Marijuana Testing.

 - The District of Columbia prohibits private employers from using lie detector tests as a condition of employment.
 See Polygraph Testing.

 - Employers are limited in their use of arrest records as part of the preemployment screening process.
 See Arrest and Conviction Records.

-- Effective December 2014, most employers in the District are restricted from criminal history inquiries prior to making a conditional job offer.
+- Most employers in the District are restricted from criminal history inquiries prior to making a conditional job offer.
 See Ban the Box.